 The massive fish in question were purchased in a market where they were destined to be dinner in the very near future.
-Instead, released in the waters of the temple with a wish from their benefactors, they grew large with their freedom and fat with the gifts of food from temple visitors.
+Instead, they were released into the water surrounding the temple with a wish from their benefactors, and they grew large with their freedom and fat with the gifts of food from temple visitors.